App startup analysis and optimization

 Improve startup time

-After you identify an opportunity for optimization, you can explore some possible solutions to help improve startup times:
+After you identify an opportunity for optimization, explore possible solutions to help improve startup times:

-• Load content lazily and asynchronously to speed up time to initial display.
+• Load content lazily and asynchronously to speed up TTID.

 • Minimize calling functions that make binder calls.
 If they're unavoidable, ensure that you're optimizing those calls by caching values instead of repeating calls or moving non-blocking work to background threads.

-• To make your app startup appear faster, you could display something that requires minimal rendering to the user as quickly as possible, until the rest of the screen has finished loading.
+• To make your app startup appear faster, you can display something that requires minimal rendering to the user as quickly as possible until the rest of the screen is finished loading.

 Analyze UI performance

 App startup includes a splash screen and the loading time of your home page.
-To optimize app startup, you can inspect traces to understand the time taken for your UI to be drawn.
+To optimize app startup, inspect traces to understand the time taken for your UI to be drawn.

 Limit work on initialization

-Certain frames may take longer amounts of time to load than others.
+Certain frames might take more time to load than others.
 These are considered expensive draws for the app.

 • Prioritize slow layout passes and pick these for improvements.

-• Each warning from Perfetto and alert from Systrace can be investigated by adding custom trace events to reduce expensive draws and delays.
+• Investigate each warning from Perfetto and alert from Systrace by adding custom trace events to reduce expensive draws and delays.

 Measure frame data

 There are multiple ways to measure frame data.
-The four main collection methods are:
+The five main collection methods are:

-• Collect frame render times from specific parts of your app with JankStats library and record and analyze the data using.
+• Field collection using JankStats: Collect frame render times from specific parts of your app with JankStats library and record and analyze the data.

 • In tests using Macrobenchmark (Perfetto under the hood)